CodingPengwing/Automail/README.md

 This package is a solution to project 1 of SWEN30006 - Software Modelling and Design, the Univerity of Melbourne.
 Specifications can found in the repo.

-This program is a simulation called MailPool, which is software that would, in theory, govern how an automated mail delivery system operates in a residential building.
+This program runs a simulation called Automail, which is software that would, in theory, govern how an automated mail delivery system operates in a residential building.
 The goal of the system is to calculate costs related to mail delivery as well as keep a log of actions, items delivered and the robots that deliver them.